Jo Jo Gunne

 Catalog ID: 5001

-Following a personnel change that saw original bass player Mark Andes replaced by Jimmie Randall, the band returned with 1972's "Bite Down Hard".
-Produced and engineered by Bill Szymczyk, in spite of having listened to it dozens of times, the album simply never made all that much of an impression on me.
-Jay Ferguson was again responsible for the majority of the material and while there wasn't anything really wrong with rockers like 'Ready Freddy', ''Roll Over Me', and '60 Minutes To Go', none of the nine tracks were particularly original, or all that exciting.
-Competent, if unexceptional bar band rock, the single 'Take Me Down Easy', 'Rock Around the Symbol' and the bluesy 'Special Situations' (the latter showcasing some nice Matthew Andes slide guitar), were probably the best of the lot.
+Following a personnel change that saw original bass player Mark Andes replaced by ex-The Beefeaters Jimmie Randall, the band returned with 1973's "Bite Down Hard".
+Produced and engineered by Bill Szymczyk, in spite of having listened to it dozens of times, the album has never made much of an impression on me.
+Jay Ferguson was again responsible for the majority of the nine tracks and while there wasn't anything really wrong with rockers like the first single 'Ready Freddy', ''Roll Over Me' and '60 Minutes To Go' nothing here was particularly original, or all that exciting.
+I've always liked Ferguson's unique voice and the players were all competent, but the collection just came off as unexceptional bar band rock.
+Tracks like the single 'Rock Around the Symbol' and the bluesy 'Special Situations' (the latter showcasing some nice Matthew Andes slide guitar), were probably the best of the lot.
+My suggestion - call it second tier Jo Jo Gunne and move on.

 "Bite Down Hard" track listing: